Vizzuality/esa-tool/README.md

 ## Usage

+Use the start.sh script to set everything:

+    ./start.sh

+or if you prefer do it manually:

-To run the enviroment:
+1. To run the enviroment:

     postgres -D /usr/local/var/postgres

     redis-server /usr/local/etc/redis.conf

-To run the application:
+2. To run the application:

     bundle exec rails server

     RAILS_ENV=development bundle exec resque-pool

 To run testing heroku on local: